Z-xou/U-Net/README.md

 **Methods**

 Overall, you will need training dataset (rectangles, ellipses) and testing dataset (Herschel, Planck telescope data) for the model.
-This U-Net model requires image_input and mask_input to our training data.
+The model requires image_input and mask_input to our training data.
 This is how they look:

 <img width="535" alt="Снимок экрана 2022-12-28 в 00 38 44" src="https://user-images.githubusercontent.com/74349608/209708692-22b6cdc3-f0da-421a-a1df-c9455dcfb488.png">